TechSir3n/MineLaunch/README.md

 To build the launcher from source, follow these steps:

 1. Install Qt on your computer
-2. Clone the repository: git clone https://github.com/TechSir3n/MineLaunch.git --recurse submodules
+2. Clone the repository: git clone https://github.com/TechSir3n/MineLaunch.git --recurse
 3. Open the project in Qt Creator or your preferred IDE
 4. Build the project.